serverless/blog/posts/2018-05-07-how-create-rest-api-serverless-components.md

 The `type` property tells the Framework that our application is called `rest-api-app`.

-If you compare this information with `serverless.yml` files from components in the [`registry`](https://github.com/serverless/components/tree/master/registry) you might see that they too have a `type` property at the root level.
-The reason for that is that our `rest-api-app` application itself is a component which could be re-used by other components / projects.
-There's no distinction between an application or a component.
-Both are components at the end of the day.
+If you compare this information with `serverless.yml` files from components [in the `registry`](https://github.com/serverless/components/tree/master/registry), you might see that they too have a `type` property at the root level.
+This is because our `rest-api-app` application is itself a component, which could be re-used by other components or projects.

+**There is no distinction between an application or a component.
+Both are components at the end of the day.**

 ### Adding a `products` DB table

-Since our REST API is used to store and retrieve Product data we need to have a database backend to persist such products.
+Since our REST API will be used to store and retrieve product data, we'll need to have a database backend to persist such products.

-We've already explored the `aws-dynamodb` component which makes it easy for us to use and manage AWS DynamoDB tables.
+The `aws-dynamodb` component makes it easy for us to use and manage AWS DynamoDB tables.
 Let's add this component to our application.

 Add the following code into your projects `serverless.yml` file: